Marvel Swimsuit Special

 The Marvel Swimsuit Special (formerly Marvel Illustrated: The Swimsuit Issue) is an annual magazine-styled comic book originally published by Marvel Comics from 1991 to 1995.
 A parody of the Sports Illustrated Swimsuit Issue, the series features pin-ups of Marvel Comics characters in swimwear.
-The fan service-driven nature of the Marvel Swimsuit Special, and its overt sexual objectification of Marvel characters, has been the subject of both criticism and praise.
-A one-off revival of the series, titled Marvel Swimsuit Special: Friends, Foes & Rivals, was published in 2025.
+It has been the subject of both criticism and praise.
+A revival of the series, titled Marvel Swimsuit Special: Friends, Foes & Rivals, was published in 2025; initially intended to be a one-off, it was followed by Marvel Swimsuit Special: Brand New Beach Day in 2026.

 History

 Original run

 The Marvel Swimsuit Special was developed in the early 1990s, when the "pervasiveness of bikini bodies in American culture was apparent to everyone" through media such as Baywatch, MTV Beach House, and the Sports Illustrated Swimsuit Issue, the lattermost of which would heavily influence the Marvel Swimsuit Special.
 The series was additionally influenced by the Amazing Heroes Swimsuit Issue series, first published by Fantagraphics Books as Amazing Heroes #115 in April 1987.
 That series, which featured unlicensed depictions of various mainstream comics characters, featured artwork by multiple artists who would later go on to work for Marvel Comics in an official capacity, including Stuart Immonen and Ty Templeton.

 Tom DeFalco, the editor-in-chief of Marvel Comics during the majority of the Marvel Swimsuit Special's publication run, has characterized the decision to produce the series as being largely financially motivated.
 As Marvel's licensing, animation, and film divisions struggled in the 1990s (culminating in the company filing for Chapter 11 bankruptcy protection in 1996), the company became increasingly sales-focused in its comic division.
 The concept of a comic series that imitated the successful Sports Illustrated Swimsuit Issue was proposed multiple times, and was ultimately published in 1991.
 Similarly to many comics released in the era of comics speculation, the Marvel Swimsuit Special was marketed as a collector's item that would appreciate in value over time.